dhilipk/MicroServices/README.md

 ## Common Definitions

 ### Ribbon Components for load balancing
-Rule - a logic component to determine which server to return from a list Ping - a component running in background to ensure liveness of servers ServerList - this can be static or dynamic.
-If it is dynamic (as used by DynamicServerListLoadBalancer), a background thread will refresh and filter the list at certain interval
+- Rule -> a logic component to determine which server to return from a list (AvailabilityFilteringRule, RoundRobinRule, WeightedResponseTimeRule)
+- Ping -> a component running in background to ensure liveness of servers
+- ServerList -> this can be static or dynamic.
+If it is dynamic (as used by DynamicServerListLoadBalancer), a background thread will refresh and filter the list at certain interval using ServerListRefreshInterval.
+If it is static, list of load balancing ip address will be provided within listOfServers.

 ### Zuul Main features
 - Provides a unified access to multiple different microservices